-Ideally all of our lambs would be breeding-quality but in reality many are not suitable for passing on their traits to other flocks.
+Ideally all of our lambs would be breed-quality but in reality many are not suitable for passing on their traits to other flocks.
 For those that don’t meet the standard of the Navajo-Churro Sheep Association we sell their meat, pelt, and skull in an effort to completely utilize the animal.
 We are proud of the care we provide our sheep and the resulting high-quality products, including pelts and skulls.

 Our animals are slaughtered at Marin Sun Farms, an Animal Welfare Approved slaughter facility.
 We work with Barta Hides of Petaluma and New Method of San Francisco for tanning.
 Our pelts are 100% local.
-Prices are based on size, staple length, and fiber quality and range from $175 to $475.
+Prices are based on size, staple length, and fiber quality and range from $250 to $625.
 Private viewings are available by appointment.
 Email us for more details.